ritaOmondi/alx-system_engineering-devops/0x00-shell_basics/README.md

      5. ls -la: Displays the content of the current directories content in long format, even the ones with .
-     6. ls -lan: Dispalys current directory's content in long format including user with ID and files with hidden characters 7:/tmp$ mkdir my_first_directory : Creates the directory "my_first_directory" in the directory, "tmp"
+     6. ls -lan: Dispalys current directory's content in long format including user with ID and files with hidden characters 7:/tmp$ mkdir my_first_directory : Creates the directory "my_first_directory" in the directory, "tmp" 8.mv -p /tmp/betty /tmp/my_first_directory/:Script used to move the filr betty from tmp to tmp/my_first_directory